mdn/content/files/en-us/web/api/shared_storage_api/index.md

 ## How does shared storage work?

-There are two parts to using the Shared Storage API — writing data to storage, and reading and processing it.
+There are two parts to using the Shared Storage API — writing data to storage and reading/processing it.
 To give you an idea of how these parts are handled, we'll walk you through the basic [A/B testing](https://developer.chrome.com/docs/privacy-sandbox/shared-storage/ab-testing/) example from developer.chrome.com.
 This example assigns a user to an experiment group, stores the group details in shared storage, and then allows other sites to use that data when choosing a URL to display in a [fenced frame](/en-US/docs/Web/API/Fenced_Frame_API).

 ### Writing to shared storage

 Writing the data is simple — you use methods defined on the {{domxref("SharedStorage")}} interface to {{domxref("SharedStorage.set", "set", "", "nocode")}}, {{domxref("SharedStorage.append", "append", "", "nocode")}}, or {{domxref("SharedStorage.delete", "delete", "", "nocode")}}/{{domxref("SharedStorage.clear", "clear", "", "nocode")}} data.

-This functionality is available in two difference contexts:
+This functionality is available in two different contexts:

 - In the main browsing context that your site or app is running in, on {{domxref("WindowSharedStorage")}}, which is available via `window.sharedStorage`.
 - In the context of your shared storage worklet, on {{domxref("WorkletSharedStorage")}}, which is available via `this.sharedStorage`.